-There’s no arguing numbers for retailers are down almost everywhere, from patrons to profit and payroll.
-Adding residences to retail parcels or parking lots is the latest key to reversing this trend.
+There’s no arguing numbers for big-box stores are down almost everywhere, from patrons to profit and payroll.
+Adding residences to parcels or parking lots is the latest key to reversing this trend.
 By using existing, unused space, you can meld traditional retail and residential to build exciting, viable new downtowns.

-Take the former parking lot at Hunt Valley Towne Centre.
-Now known as Avalon Hunt Valley, the once sprawling lot has new apartments that are open and leased.
-Or, in the case of Owings Mills Mall, the addition of Costco, Lowes and the soon to open Giant super market as well as other lifestyle retail brands are revamping the area to complement residential that has outlived the mall.
+Take the former parking space at Hunt Valley Towne Centre.
+Now the Avalon Hunt Valley, the once sprawling lot has new apartments that are open and leased.
+Or, in the case of Ownings Mills Mall, the addition of a Whole Foods and other lifestyle retail brands is revamping the area to complement residential that has outlived the mall.

 The Benefits of Mixed-Use Developments

 With anchor stores on the decline, mixed-use developments offer new opportunities.
 Retail developers get to turn excess land into income by selling or leasing it to a residential developer.
 Like the living space going up around Towson Town Center, these residences can help transform retail assets from shopping destinations into attractive areas for life, work and play.